ahemavathy/GPTImage/README.md

    - Ensure your Azure subscription has sufficient credits

 3. **"PowerPoint generation failed"**
-   - Check if the external PowerPoint API is running (localhost:5000)
+   - **Service Not Running**: Ensure the PowerPoint service is running on the configured port
+     - Check if `http://localhost:5000` (or your configured URL) is accessible
+     - Download and set up the service from: https://github.com/ahemavathy/Powerpoint
+   - **Port Configuration**: Verify `POWERPOINT_API_BASE_URL` in your `.env.local` matches the running service
-   - Verify image upload to PowerPoint API succeeded
+   - **Image Upload Issues**: Check if image upload to PowerPoint API succeeded
-   - Ensure JSON content is properly formatted
+   - **JSON Format**: Ensure slide content JSON is properly formatted
+   - **Service Dependencies**: Make sure the PowerPoint service has all required dependencies installed

 4. **"The default export is not a React Component"**
    - Clear Next.js cache: `rm -rf .next`